tkarakai-gto/notes/docker_notes.md

 * `docker service create alpine ping 8.8.8.8` - Just to create a node and give it some work while we investigate what's going on.
 Returns the service id (not the container id!)
 * `docker service ls` - We now have one service with 1 replica running
 * `docker service ps my-service-name` - Lists the container along with the NODE info.
 The name of the container now has a ".1" postfix
-* `docker service update my-service-name --replicas 3` - We are scaling up the number of replics to be 3.
+* `docker service update my-service-name --replicas 3` - We are scaling up the number of replicas to be 3.
-* `docker service ls` - Should show 3 replicas running (if we are fast enough, we would see the numner goig up approaching 3)
+* `docker service ls` - Should show 3 replicas running (if we are fast enough, we would see the number going up approaching 3)
 * `docker service ps my-service-name` - Should show 3 containers (here on the same node)

-* `docker service update --help` - A lot more options than the `docker container update` command, becasue it manages the entire cluster of service nodes with the goal of the service always available in the process, like rolling updates (the blue/green process)
+* `docker service update --help` - A lot more options than the `docker container update` command, because it manages the entire cluster of service nodes with the goal of the service always available in the process, like rolling updates (the blue/green process)

 ### What happens when a container crashes?